Craft, connection and mobility

-A SIM card is many things.
-An international ID card held within our smartphones, a repository of personal data, and a tool for intimate connection.
-They have a symbolic meaning too.
-They provide a bridge to transnational, as well as local networks to give us a portable sense of belonging.
+A SIM card is many things: An international ID card housed within our smartphones, a repository of personal data, and a tool for intimate connection.
+It provides a bridge to transnational, as well as local networks to give us a portable sense of belonging.

 ‘As an immigrant, I don’t really have roots, I have tendrils, which stretch to different places in the world where there are people I love’

-Design your personal SIM artwork, order and contribute.
+Create your own personal SIM artwork: design, order, and contribute.

 Curious about the hybrid process?
-Make your piece in a workshop.
+Join a workshop and make your piece with our custom-made kit.

 Find out more